The main forum for communication on Moses is the Moses support mailing list.

 Moses is being developed as a reference implementation of state-of-the-art methods in statistical machine translation.
 Extending this implementation may be the subject of undergraduate or graduate theses, or class projects.
 Typically, developers extend functionality that they required for their projects, or to explore novel methods.
 Let us know if you made an improvement, no matter how minor.
 Also let us know if you found or fixed a bug.

-We are aware of some commercial deployments of Moses, for instance as described by TAUS.
+We are aware of many commercial deployments of Moses, for instance as described by TAUS.
 Please let us know if you use Moses commercially.
 Do not hesitate to contact the core developers of Moses.
 They are willing to answer questions and may be even available for consulting services.

 If you are looking for projects to improve Moses, please consider the following list: